UN-OCHA/taas/README.md

 This code that powers the UN Office for the Coordination of Humanitarian Affairs (UN-OCHA) Taxnonomy as a Service APIs.

-## Running this code
+## Building the code

-First, set up your virtual environment and install the requirements:
+The easy way:

+    $ make

+The harder way:

     $ virtualenv venv
     $ . venv/bin/activate
     $ pip install --upgrade .
     $ pip install -r requirements.txt

-To run, simply:
+# Running the code:

+Activate the virtual environment:

     $ . env/bin/activate

+Then run scripts from the `bin` directory:

-    $ python bin/somescript.py
+    $ bin/fetch.py

 ## Contributing